andy-c-jones/aj-nvim/README.md

 - **Performance**: Optimized for speed through minimalism
 - **Navigation**: Telescope for fuzzy finding files, grep, and buffers
-- **Testing**: Neotest integration with support for .NET, Vitest, and RSpec
+- **Testing**: Neotest integration with support for .NET and Vitest
 - **LSP Support**: Multi-language LSP with auto-completion and diagnostics
 - **Auto-completion**: nvim-cmp auto-completion
 - **Terminal**: Persistent floating terminal toggle with `<leader>tt`